pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 This means that the model estimated approximately the same equation as the original fantasy points calculation, with the addition of a few dependent variables with coefficients close to zero and an intercept value close to zero.
 As a reminder, some models will be sufficiently complex that it might be difficult to output and effectively analyze the estimated equation, but it provides a lot of value in this case.

 ## Alternate Training
 Since we have ended up with essentially the same equation as the original fantasy points calculation, we can logically expect our model to perform pretty well in the next phase of model evaluation.
 So, we can also train an alternate model with a few of the features removed for comparison.
-First, let's remove all three of the features with high correlation coefficients:
+First, let's create an alternate version of `X` with all three of the features with high correlation coefficients removed:

 ```python